 Founded in 1926, the Atlanta History Center is a complex of multiple buildings that represent the history of Atlanta, the state of Georgia, and the southern United States.
 Among their exhibitions at this location are the Swan House, the Tullie Smith House, and the main museum.

-They also have a research facility and will soon house the Cyclorama painting, one of the world’s largest oil paintings, that depicts the Civil War’s Battle of Atlanta.
+They also have a research facility and the Cyclorama painting, one of the world’s largest oil paintings, that depicts the Civil War’s Battle of Atlanta.
 The center also has one of the largest collections of Civil War artifacts in the country.

 The crown jewel of the Atlanta History Center is the Swan House, the city’s most well-known home.
 Designed by Philip Trammel Shutze, the family that lived there had a fascinating history and it was later featured in the movie The Hunger Games: Catching Fire.